sshestaka/ean-query-microservice/README.md

 Swagger is integrated for API documentation, and Liquibase is used for pre-configuring the database.
 Additionally, integration and unit tests have been implemented to ensure code quality and functionality.

-####  Welcome to a streamlined online book shopping journey with "Online Book Shop."

 ## Technologies and tools:
 * Java Development Kit (JDK) Version: 17
 * Apache Maven Version: 3.11.0